simeononsecurity/simeononsecurity.ch/content/other/diy-rtkdirect-reference-station-guide/index.en.md

 We've covered this in a more in depth guide about the [Best GPS Base Station Antennas](https://simeononsecurity.com/other/unveiling-best-gps-antennas-onocoy-geodnet/).

-{{< figure src="surveying-antenna.jpeg" alt="Ardusimple and GNSS.STORE Surveying Antennas" link="https://gnss.store/gnss-rtk-multiband-antennas/140-elt0123.html" >}}
+{{< figure src="surveying-antenna.webp" alt="Ardusimple and GNSS.STORE Surveying Antennas" link="https://gnss.store/gnss-rtk-multiband-antennas/140-elt0123.html" >}}

 | Model                                                                                                       | Description                                                                                                                        |
 |--------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|